avergel/s3sharebox-front/README.md

 ## Configuration
 In `/src/utils/config.js` change `backendServerUrl` const pointing to the backend server url.

+## Dependencies
+- Node.js
+- NPM

 ## Available Scripts

 In the project directory, you can run:

+## Run in docker
+In the project root folder, run `docker compose up`.
+It will expose the client on http://localhost:3000 url

 ### `npm start`